-Fax: 1-866-249-7775 (within North America) (+1) 416-263-9524 (outside North America)

-Mail: 8th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, Canada at least forty-eight (48) hours, excluding Saturdays, Sundays and holidays, before the Meeting or any adjournment thereof.
-Proxies and VIFs received after that time may be accepted or rejected by the Chairman of the Meeting in the Chairman's discretion, and the Chairman is under no obligation to accept or reject late Proxies.
+Fax: 1-866-249-7775 (within North America) (+1) 416-263-9524 (outside North America) Mail: 8 th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1, Canada (toll free information line: 1-800-564-6253) Courier: 3 rd Floor, 510 Burrard Street, Vancouver, British Columbia V6C 3B9, Canada at any time up to and including the last business day preceding the date of the Meeting, or any adjournment thereof, or by depositing the instrument in writing with the Chairman of such Meeting, prior to the commencement of the Meeting or any adjournment thereof.
+VIFs may only be revoked in accordance with their specific instructions.

-(toll free information line: 1-800-564-6253)

-Courier: 3rd Floor, 510 Burrard Street, Vancouver, British Columbia V6C 3B9, Canada or the Company: Attn: Rocio Echegaray

-A Proxy may be revoked by a Shareholder depositing an instrument in writing (which includes an Proxy bearing a later date) executed by the Shareholder or by their authorized attorney in writing, or, if the Shareholder is a corporation, under its corporate seal by an officer or attorney thereof duly authorized, to:
+A Proxy may be revoked by a Shareholder depositing an instrument in writing (which includes a Proxy bearing a later date) executed by the Shareholder or by their authorized attorney in writing, or, if the Shareholder is a corporation, under its corporate seal by an officer or attorney thereof duly authorized, to: